Vanilla-OS/documentation/articles/en/apx.md

 Authors: Contributors of Vanilla OS
 ---

-> This documentaton refers to Apx v1, not v2.
+> This documentation refers to Apx v1, not v2.
 The documentation for v2 is still being written.

-`apx` is the Vanilla OS packge manager that is easy to use with support for installing packages from multiple sources inside containers without altering th root filesystem.
+`apx` is the Vanilla OS package manager that is easy to use with support for installing packages from multiple sources inside containers without altering the root filesystem.

 ## How it works